-In an effort to simplify the learning experience for our LSAT and Praxis students, we’ll be making some changes to the LSAT and Praxis practice experiences beginning in August 2021.
+In an effort to simplify the learning experience for our LSAT and Praxis students, we've made some changes to the LSAT and Praxis practice experiences as of April 2022.
 Specifically:

-- We are adding a separate tab for practice tests: the Full tests tab.
+- We've added a separate tab for practice tests: the Full tests tab.
 Now, instead of only being able to complete a practice test at the end of a series of stages, you will be able to select which practice test you want to take and when.

-- We are removing practice tests from the practice plan.
+- We've removed practice tests from the practice plan.
 Before, your practice plan was structured using a combination of practice tests and stages.
 Now, the practice tests will be done separately, in their own Full tests tab, in the order, and at the time of your choosing.
 The new practice plan will contain only stages and timed mini sections.
+Stage numbers used to reset after each practice test, but now they reflect the total number of stages you’ve completed.
 Your progress and work within each stage will not be modified.

 - Because of these new implementations, you may notice that your practice tests names have changed: now, all of our practice tests will follow a regular name order (Practice Test #1, Practice Test #2, Practice Test #3…) even if you removed and re-added them in your schedule.